wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Example of ML classification:
    * <a target="_blank" href="https://www.literature-map.com">literature-map.com</a> suggests other authors based on an author input.
 The input author is displayed in the middle of a map.

    * Product identification - performing visual searches for specific products in online searches or even, in-store using a mobile device.

    * Disaster investigation - evaluating key infrastructure for major disaster preparation efforts.
 For example, aerial surveillance images may show bridges and classify them as such.
 Anything classified as a bridge could then be marked for emergency preparation and investigation.

    * Medical diagnosis - evaluating images from X-ray or MRI devices could quickly classify specific issues found as cancerous tumors, or many other medical conditions related to medical imaging diagnosis.
    <br /><br />

-Classification of Profanity returns JSON with several categories:
-   * Category 1: sexually explicit or adult in certain situations.
-   * Category 2: sexually suggestive or mature in certain situations.
-   * Category 3: considered offensive in certain situations.
-   <br /><br />

 ![az-ai-ml-1173x538](https://user-images.githubusercontent.com/300046/116586918-2fe67700-a8d7-11eb-87e7-1a4087faaa4f.png)